-Toner is a second cleansing step, it penetrates your skin deeply with moisture, and it preps your face for the next step in your skincare routine.
-In makeup-terms, toner is basically a primer for the rest of your skincare, serums, oils, moisturizers, etc. Toners work to balance the skins pH and bring it back to its natural acidic state after cleansing and the moisture from a toner makes skincare products absorb more readily into skin.
+It is basically a primer for the rest of your skincare, serums, oils, moisturizers, etc. Toners work to balance the skins pH and bring it back to its natural acidic state after cleansing and the moisture from a toner makes skincare products absorb more readily into skin.

 You should use a toner directly after cleansing, during both your morning and night time skincare routine.
 It’s important to use a toner immediately after cleansing when your skin is still slightly wet.
 This helps the toner to absorb deeper into the skin and you can apply your other skincare products after.
 This Allows your oil, serum, and moisturizer to deliver better, faster results.

 The application of a toner is completely up to you!
 Some people prefer to use a cotton round while others apply it directly to their hands and pat it gently into the skin.

-Sensitive Skin: If you struggle with toners burning or not providing enough hydration- you just haven’t met the right one yet.
-If you have sensitive skin look for toners that are alcohol free and contain skin calming ingredients such as rosewater or aloe Vera. is a great option!
-It’s free of any irritating chemicals and contains ingredients like aloe which help to soothe the skin and immediately calm any redness.
+If you struggle with toners burning or not providing enough hydration- you just haven’t met the right one yet.
+If you have sensitive skin look for toners that are alcohol free and contain skin calming ingredients such as rosewater, chamomile, or Aloe Vera.
+If your skin is extremely sensitive, fragrance free options may be good to look for as well.